cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 Creating a double slab above a single slab causes a temporary visual error.

-Torches placed on non-supporting block change direction client-side or turn invisible.
+Torches, Levers, & Buttons placed on non-supporting block change direction client-side or use illegal blockstates.
 This is fixed on rejoin.

 Stairs will change direction client-side if next to a block.
 This is fixed on rejoin.